-L&SPSF offers out of school hours regular 9 a side league and cup football from September and a Summer one day 7 a side tournament.
+L&SPSF offers out of school hours regular 9 a side league and cup football for mixed sex teams and girls only 7 a side football from September.

 The league works with qualified coaches and aims to make available to schools football coaches at all levels of the FA coaching programme.

-President: Arthur Williams, former head, Immanuel & St Andrew's Primary, Streatham
+Hon.
+President: Arthur Williams, former head, Immanuel & St Andrew's Primary

-Chair: Mark Parsons, former head, Oliver Goldsmith, Peckham, and Elm Wood, West Norwood, Primaries,
+Chair: Mark Parsons, former head, Oliver Goldsmith and Elm Wood Primaries

 Coordinator: Gary Cornforth